HuMingLab/SnapHiC/readme.md

 | mm10 | 400 | 10KB | 1Mb | 2 (hic inter. postproc.) | 10 | 2 | 96GB | 2.4 hrs |

 ### 7. More details on running SnapHiC:
-You need to run SnapHiC in the following two parts, which are described in the run-files.
+We strongly recommend running SnapHiC in the following two parts, which are described in the run-files.

 Part 1:
 ```